 2021: Vinicius played all-but three of Madrid's league games in 2020-21, signalling the trust that Zinedine Zidane had in the forward despite his poor strike rate.

 2022: The Brazil international finally flourished at Santiago Bernabeu, registering double figures for both goals and assists, including the winning goal in the Champions League final victory over Liverpool.

 2023: Vinicius is now regarded among the best attacking players in European football, and has shown great strength to thrive while being the subject of constant abuse from opposition supporters.

 #1 Jadon Sancho | Borussia Dortmund

 2019: The prodigiously gifted winger was flying high at Signal Iduna Park and had already been capped by England.
 It was easy to understand why Lothar Matthaus felt that Dortmund paying Manchester City just £8m for Sancho was "like winning the lottery".

 2020: The winger took his game to an even higher level the following campaign, returning 34 direct goal contributions from just 32 Bundesliga appearances as Manchester United tried, and ultimately failed, to sign him that summer.

 2021: After a slow start to the 2020-21 season, Sancho was back to his best during the second half of the campaign, and starred as Dortmund won the DFB-Pokal.
 United finally got their man, too, paying £73m to bring Sancho to Old Trafford.

-2022: Sancho's first taste of Premier League football has not hit the heights many expected, though his performances have gradually improved as the season has worn on.
+2022: Sancho's first taste of Premier League football did not hit the heights many expected as he fell out of favour as the season wore on.